RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Graphics/LoadAnimation.md

 ## Parameters
 - `path`
-The file path to load the sprite sheet from, relative to `Data/Animations/`.
+The file path to load the animation from, relative to `Data/Animations/`.

 ## Return Value
 None.